lockshaw/FlexFlow/README.md

 * Zhihao Jia, Sina Lin, Charles R. Qi, and Alex Aiken.
 [Exploring Hidden Dimensions in Parallelizing Convolutional Neural Networks](http://proceedings.mlr.press/v80/jia18a/jia18a.pdf).
 In Proceedings of the International Conference on Machine Learning (ICML), July 2018.

 ## The Team
-FlexFlow is developed and maintained by teams at CMU, Facebook, Los Alamos National Lab, MIT, and Stanford (alphabetically).
+FlexFlow Train is developed and maintained by teams at CMU, Facebook, Los Alamos National Lab, MIT, Stanford, and UCSD (alphabetically).

 ## License
-FlexFlow uses Apache License 2.0.
+FlexFlow Train uses Apache License 2.0.